[Updated: 15 Aug 2025]

 A short story about two unlikely people, their relationship with their cities, each other, and how they are caught off guard by the unlikeliest thing.

-Book Review: We That Are Young
+Book Review: We That Are Young | Book Review

 A review of the painful debut novel by Preti Taneja and a reminder that some books come out of the publishing houses unedited and full of grammar mistakes.

-Essay: I Wish They Had Taught Us About Hair Rather Than Dickens in School
+I Wish They Had Taught Us About Hair Rather Than Dickens in School | Essay

 An essay in which I talk about why I haven’t read much Dickens, the one that got away, Bollywood influences, and yes, my hair.